-Italy has one of the best train systems, able to get you from one end of the country to the other in just 3 hours or so.
-It’s a great way to travel relaxed and is typically a pretty scenic route.
-If you plan to travel to major cities, the train system is much simpler than driving.
-Parking and rules with driving/parking in the cities can be quite expensive.
-While the train stations are typically in the city center, easy to navigate, and usually connected to the metro system.
-If you want to visit the countryside or smaller towns, driving may be a better route for you (pun-intended).
-However you decide to travel, the views are sure to be picturesque.
+The Italian train system is great and efficient, able to get you from one end of the country to the other in just 3 hours.
+It’s a comfortable and relaxing way to travel.
+Trains also typically have pretty scenic routes.
+If you plan on travelling to major cities, taking a train is much simpler than driving.
+Parking in the cities can be quite expensive, while the train stations are typically in the city center, easy to navigate, and usually connected to the metro system.
+However, if you want to visit the countryside or smaller towns, driving may be a better route for you (pun-intended).

-It’s really just a matter of what you’re most comfortable with, where you’re going, and how much flexibility you need in your travel plans.
-If you want to understand more about the train system and options, keep reading!
+Overall, it’s really just a matter of what you’re most comfortable with, where you’re going, and how much flexibility you need in your travel plans.
+If you want to learn more about the train system and travel options in general, keep reading!

-Italy’s private company, Italo, has many options connecting more major cities.
-They are usually more plush and newer than the regional or national train lines.
-There are multiple classes also so if you want to take advantage of more amenities during the ride, you have more lavish options.
-Some areas of the country have private companies that serve there area as well but in terms of major train systems Italo is the main private company to book through.
+Italy’s main private train company, Italo, has many options connecting most of the major cities.
+Italo trains are usually more plush and newer than the regional or public train lines.
+There are multiple train classes so if you want to take advantage of more amenities during the ride, you have more lavish options.
+Some areas of the country have other local private train companies but Italo is usually the main private company to use.

-Trenitalia is the national train company of Italy.
-These trains basically get can get you anywhere and have normal or high-speed options.
+Trenitalia is the national and state-owned train company of Italy.
+These trains basically can get you anywhere and both have normal and high-speed options.
 The Frecce trains are the high-speed options.
-On these, you will receive a seat reservation.
+On these, you can reserve a seat.
 Frecciarossa (the quickest), Fecciargento, and Frecciabianca are all fast train lines.
-But they are more expensive than others because they don’t stop at each station.
-While you can buy tickets for different classes, these trains are comfortable and tidy even in the low levels.
+They are more expensive than others because they don’t stop at each station.
+While you can buy tickets for different classes, these trains are comfortable and tidy even in the economy class.

-The Intercity and Intercity Plus train system runs the entire length of Italy.
-Destination stops are in every major city and large town.
-Again, you’ll receive a seat reservation on these trains and can choose between first and second class.
+The Intercity and Intercity Plus train system run through the entire length of Italy.
+They stop in every major city and large town.
+Again, you’ll be able to reserve a seat on these trains and can choose between first and second class.
 First class is less crowded and the seats are a bit better.
-However, there isn’t astronomical differences between the two classes.
+However, there aren’t huge differences between the two classes.

-trains are your local, inexpensive option.
-There are no seat reservations so you are not guaranteed a spot to sit down which can be tough for a longer journey.
-These usually stop at each stop along the route so they take much longer than the high-speed trains.
+Regional trains are your local, inexpensive option.
+There are no seat reservations so you are not guaranteed a spot to sit down which can be tough for longer journeys.
+These usually make many stops and they take much longer than the high-speed trains.
 While most only offer second class, you may see some with a first class option.
-It’s worth spending a bit more on it if it is available because there are usually more seats and less people.
-But if you don’t have too far to go or don’t mind standing for a while, these are a great cheaper option!
+It’s worth spending a bit more on first class if it is available because you’ll be much more likely to sit down and it will be less crowded.
+But if you don’t have too far to go or don’t mind standing for a while, regional trains are the cheapest option!

 Buying the ticket